 |2007||Dr. Bruce Hamilton|

 |2011||Wolfgang Oehme, FSLA||Diane Guidone|

 The Gardens Annual Gala helps to raise the funds which support Gardens operations and expansion.
-The Rutgers Gardens is used by students in the horticulture and landscape architecture undergraduate programs as well as many other educational and out reach programs.
+The Rutgers Gardens is used by students in the horticulture and landscape architecture undergraduate programs as well as many other educational and outreach programs.
 The Gardens hosts groups who come to learn from them as well as enjoy all of the different features of gardening currently on display.
-The Garden and Gardens staff are a source of training for gardeners of all levels, from beginners to the Master Gardener.
+The Gardens and its staff are a source of training for gardeners of all levels, from beginners to the Master Gardener.